How to Find and Target Your Customers Online

 The question then, is how do brands become data-driven?
 At Digimind, we believe that social intelligence is a key part of this strategy.
 As of the start of this year, 2.44 billion people are using social networks.
 This doesn’t just influence how we communicate with each other - it means that social data is quickly becoming the largest and most scalable way to collect consumer insights that are real-time, authentic, and actually reflect the true opinions and needs of the consumers.

 The following article will cover some, among the many strategies brands use to identify new and existing customers online.
-Throughout the post, insights taken from the following Digimind industry report will be analyzed:

 In psychology, social intelligence is defined as the ability to know oneself and to know those with whom you interact.
 In the marketing world, this definition doesn’t change all that much.
 A brand not only needs to understand its own vision, mission, core benefits, and differentiators internally, but it must also understand its public perception, customer feedback, and brand reputation as well.
 And like I mentioned earlier, with the shift towards digital as a means of communicating brand experiences, consumers are already having full-fledged conversations online.
 The objective of a well-integrated social intelligence tool is to meet consumers on the platforms they’re already active on and to engage with them there.